RimWorld is a sci-fi colony sim driven by an intelligent AI storyteller. Inspired by Dwarf Fortress, Firefly, and Dune.

 And there's much more than that!
 The game is easy to mod and has an active mod community.
 Read more at rimworldgame.com.

 (All non-English translations are made by fans.)

 You can run RimWorld on Windows operating systems.
-RimWorld is a game developed by Ludeon Studios and it is listed in the Games category under Strategy.
+RimWorld is a game developed by Ludeon Studios and it is listed in the category.
 RimWorld is licensed as RimWorld.